Skip to main content

 Building Blocks for Foundation Model Training and Inference on AWS vs Microsoft launches its own AI deployment company with $2.5 billion commitment: which should I try first?

-Start with whichever matches your must-have: Building Blocks for Foundation Model Training and Inference on AWS ships an API; Microsoft launches its own AI deployment company with $2.5 billion commitment does not.
+Start with whichever matches your must-have: Building Blocks for Foundation Model Training and Inference on AWS has a free tier; Microsoft launches its own AI deployment company with $2.5 billion commitment does not.

 How do Building Blocks for Foundation Model Training and Inference on AWS and Microsoft launches its own AI deployment company with $2.5 billion commitment price?